Whitey Bulger: The murder of Louis Litif

-In 1980, Bulger was approached in Triple O's by Louis Litif, a Lebanese-American neighborhood bookmaker.
-Weeks, a bouncer at the bar, said, "He wasn't a big guy, maybe five seven and 185 pounds.
+In 1980, Bulger was approached in Triple O's by Louis Litif, a local Lebanese-American bookmaker.
+Weeks, a bouncer at the bar, later recalled: "He wasn't a big guy, maybe five seven and 185 pounds.
 Of Arab descent, he had a mustache like Saddam Hussein. ...
 That night, as always, he was talking in his obnoxious loud voice.
 Even when there were 400 people in the bar, you always knew Louie was there."

-Litif had been stealing money from his partners in the bookmaking operation and using the money to traffic cocaine, and had not only refused to pay Bulger a cut of his drug profits but committed two murders without Bulger's permission.
-Litif told an outraged Bulger he was also going to kill his partner, "Joe the Barber", whom he accused of stealing from the bookmaking operation.
-Bulger refused to sanction this, but Litif vowed to proceed.
+Litif had stolen money from his partners in the bookmaking operation and used the money to traffic cocaine, refusing to pay Bulger a cut of his drug profits and committing two murders without Bulger's permission.
+Litif told an outraged Bulger he was also going to kill his partner, "Joe the Barber," whom he accused of also stealing from the bookmaking operation.
+Bulger refused to sanction this murder, but Litif vowed to proceed.
 Bulger replied, "You've stepped over the line.
 You're no longer just a bookmaker."
 Litif responded that, as Bulger was his friend, he had nothing to worry about.
 Bulger coldly responded, "We're not friends anymore, Louie."